 The Butterfly Effect is a partnership of our anti-trafficking efforts and ministry to the neighborhood of the West Side.
 Butterfly Effect serves between 500 – 650 locals per month with grocery assistance, mentorship, prayer, community banquets, nail day, and other in-reaches and outreaches.
 The heart of Butterfly Effect is “To fill practical need, create relationship, and open doors to a new future for those caught in trafficking, addiction, and homelessness in the greater Las Vegas area.”

 Another thing we believe that God has spoken to YWAM Las Vegas is to “be visionary and multiplicative.”
 In 2007 we chose to go to the heart of the most challenging neighborhood in Las Vegas, the West Side, to pioneer focused ministries.
-YWAM Las Vegas has been providing all of its services free of charge since the received a grant from the city of Las Vegas in 2007.
-In 2013 the City of Las Vegas and the mayor were so happy with the fruitfulness of the YWAM resource center, that they voted to “give back” or release ownership of the portion of the building that they gave us as a grant in 2007!
-Since then we continue to pioneer focused outreaches and are helping combat human trafficking in Las Vegas and abroad.
+We have been providing all of these services free of charge since we received a grant from the city of Las Vegas in 2007.
+Seven years later, in 2013, the City of Las Vegas and the mayor were so happy with the fruitfulness of the YWAM resource center, that they voted to “give back” or release ownership of the portion of the building that they gave us as a grant in 2007!
+Since then we continue to be a resource to so many on the West Side and beyond.

 The Discipleship Training School (DTS)

 The Discipleship Training School (DTS) is the basic discipleship training school accredited by the University of the Nations designed for the individual who seeks a lifelong involvement in missions through intercession, giving, going and mobilizing.
 Several hundred young people have been mobilized to about 25 nations from YWAM Las Vegas.